hdbham/TORified-Freedom-Wrapper/README.md

 jtorctl · A Java library for controlling a Tor instance via its control port.

 ---
-#### This branch will always be used to provide a critical use case for wrapper.
+#### This branch will always be used to provide a critical use case for wrapper:
 Until forked elsewhere, this will redirect to an NGO that provides pregnant-capable people with medical services via telehealth.
 ---